near/cargo-near/README.md

 ```
 </details>

-## DISCLAIMER
+## TLDR: shortcut to pre-docker release behaviour

-If you want a less stressful experience, and just want to run a regular once-used-to-be
+If you want to run a pre-docker release `build` command, run
-build, run

 ```bash
 # equivalent to behaviour of `cargo near build` of version < 0.7.0